rajucomp/Insurance.Api/README.md

 An order contains `orderId`, orders denoting the list of products denoted by a list of `insuranceDtos`, a `quantity` field representing the quantity of each product and `insuranceAmount` denoting the total insurance amount for that order.

 # Task #4
+We want to change the logic around the insurance calculation.
+We received a report from our business analysts that digital cameras are getting lost more than usual.
+Therefore, if an order has one or more digital cameras, add € 500 to the insured value of the order.

 ## Adding 500 euros to the order in case an order contains one or more digital cameras
 For this, we will simple update the logic in our controller to add the extra amount in cas we have one or more than one digital cameras.

 # Task #5
+As a part of this story we need to provide the administrators/back office staff with a new endpoint that will allow them to upload surcharge rates per product type.
+This surcharge will then  need to be added to the overall insurance value for the product type.

+Please be aware that this endpoint is going to be used simultaneously by multiple users.

 ## Exposing APIs to update surcharge

 ## Assumptions:-